 There are several ways in which competitors can discover illegal or incompatible aid from official sources.

 The most straightforward way is to monitor the AMC website.
-Under the State Aid Law, the AMC should publish the decision to open a state aid case on its website, along with the invitation of all interested parties to submit their comments within one month.
+The AMC publishes its decisions on opening of state aid cases on its website, along with the invitation of all interested parties to submit their comments within one month.
 Notably, if a competitor so requests, its identity shall be withheld from the provider of the state aid.

-As part of state aid-monitoring functions, the AMC will also establish and maintain the state aid register, and will provide free access to all interested parties.
-Additionally, the AMC shall issue annual reports on granted state aid in Ukraine.
-Such reports will be published in the Uriadovy Kuryer Newsletter and on the Cabinet Ministers of Ukraine web page.
+As part of state aid-monitoring functions, the AMC has established and maintains the state aid register with free access to all interested parties.
+Additionally, the AMC issues annual reports on state aid in Ukraine.
+Such reports are published in the Uriadovy Kuryer newsletter and on the Cabinet Ministers of Ukraine web page.

-Under general rules envisaged by the State Aid Law and the AMC Procedure on State Aid Cases, a competitor may inform the AMC of any alleged unlawful aid and any alleged misuse of aid by submitting a complaint.
+Under general rules envisaged by the State Aid Law competitors have access to state aid register maintained by the AMC.
+Additionally, under the AMC Procedure on State Aid Cases, a competitor may inform the AMC of any alleged unlawful aid and any alleged misuse of aid by submitting a complaint.
 Upon review of this complaint, the AMC may open a state aid case where the competitor will bear the status of the complainant with all corresponding rights, including access to the file.

 Other publicly available sources include, for example, the Budget Code and the websites of ministries, the State Fiscal Service, the State Treasury Service of Ukraine, etc.

 Complainants active in the energy sector may take advantage of the Energy Community Treaty.
 In particular, the latter gives undertakings the right to approach the Secretariat of the Ministerial Council of the Energy Community (Council) with complaints.